flutter/website/using-packages.md

 platform SDKs (like
 [Firebase](https://github.com/flutter/plugins/blob/master/FlutterFire.md)).

-If you are looking to developer a new package, please see [developing packages](/developing-packages/).
+If you are looking to develop a new package, please see [developing packages](/developing-packages/).

 * TOC
 {:toc}